Coping with caring for an ill spouse. Tips for the challenges behind caring.

-I’m a physically fit, a mentally strong, optimistic young man (ehm… 41), but even I needed a break and had to ask for help.
+I’m a physically fit, the mentally strong, optimistic young man (ehm… 41), but even I needed a break and had to ask for help.

 This is when mothers-in-law come in handy.
-In contrary to the stereotype, I’m lucky to really like her.
+Contrary to the stereotype, I’m lucky to really like her.

 But let’s talk about you bud!